kryptine/iTasks-SDK/README.txt

              default AJAX web client which your server application will serve at run time.

-             IMPORTANT: If you obtained iTasks directly from the subversion repository you need no run Client/build.bat to compile the client application.
+             IMPORTANT: If you obtained iTasks directly from the subversion repository you need to run Client/build.bat to compile the client application.

 - Examples : Example workflow suites.